 Application for Units must be accompanied by proper identification documents for our verification.
 In the event of a delay or failure by the investors in producing any information or documents required for verification, the Manager may refuse to accept the application for Units of the Fund.
 All investors will be checked against various reliable sources for money laundering information.
-Any cases which are suspicious will be reported to our compliance officer who will then report the matter to the SC and BNM.
+Any cases which are suspicious will be reported to our compliance officer who will then report the matter in accordance with the applicable requirements.